 At the 2009 Academy Awards, Kathryn Bigelow’s The Hurt Locker was the big winner and earned her the first Best Director Oscar for a woman.
-This award seems to signify great strides towards gender equality in Hollywood.
+This award seems to signify great strides towards gender equality.
 Unfortunately, the truth falls short of those expectations.
-Studies have revealed that the percentage of women directing films is not getting better and may actually be regressing.
+Studies have revealed that the percentage of women directing films may actually be regressing.
 How is this possible?
 There are numerous reasons for this trend, and smarter writers have crafted excellent pieces covering this theme.
 The disheartening numbers remind me that we haven’t made so much progress.
 I have two daughters and would like to hope that our society will keep moving forward.
 It’s easy for me to criticize the inequality, but it’s also hypocritical.
 I’ve written very few articles about movies directed by women for this blog.
 It’s time to start rectifying that issue.

-This marathon will focus on recent films with female directors and cover a variety of genres.
-My plan was to only write about 2013 releases, but I’m making an exception with the first installment.
+This marathon will focus on recent films with female directors.
+My plan was to only write about 2013 releases, but I’m making an exception here.
 Jennifer Siebel Newsom’s documentary Miss Representation was released in 2011 but provides the perfect mission statement for this marathon.
 It’s time to focus on filmmakers who deserve more attention and rarely get it.
 Beyond this group of movies, I’m hoping to concentrate more on women during each new theme.
 The percentages are far too low, but there still are plenty of interesting voices that warrant the spotlight.

 What’s the story about?